 This category allows multinational companies to transfer workers from their overseas operations to a UK branch.
 There must be common ownership or control of the overseas business and the UK business.
-This may be an easier and faster route than the Tier 2 General visa to transfer existing staff to the UK if the staff member does not have good English.
+This may be a better option than the Tier 2 Skilled Worker visa route to transfer existing staff to the UK if the staff member does not have good English.
 The worker must have a confirmed UK job and a certificate of sponsorship from their employer, who must hold a valid Tier 2 intra-company transfer sponsorship licence.

 This guide is split into the following sections: